-- 26.7% of these facilities had changed their program or policy based on these evaluations (Appendix A, Table 47). - Hospitals were most likely to have changed their programs or policies (42.3%), while FECs centers were least likely (5%).
+- 26.7 percent of these facilities had changed their program or policy based on these evaluations (Appendix A, Table 47). - Hospitals were most likely to have changed their programs or policies (42.3 percent), while FECs were least likely (5.0 percent).